 The Kuiper Belt is a region of space in the Solar System that is donut-shaped.
 Its inner radius is just past the orbit of Neptune at 30 AU, and it extends out to perhaps 50 AU or farther.
 The thickness of the Kuiper Belt is approximately 10 AU.
 Inside of this region perhaps up to 100,000 KBOs orbit the Sun!

-Recently, several large objects have been discovered in the Kuiper Belt that have sizes similar to Pluto's moon, Charon.
+Recently, several large objects have been discovered in the Kuiper Belt that has sizes similar to Pluto's moon, Charon.
 Some have formal, approved names, and others have informal names.
 The largest of these objects include: Quaoar, Makemake, Orcus, Ixion and Varuna.
 There is an excellent, well-maintained image of these objects to scale at Wikimedia Commons.
 To get a general idea of the properties of this class of objects, you can investigate further Quaoar as an example.

 The discovery of these objects in the Kuiper Belt with sizes comparable to Charon suggests that there are more large KBOs left to be discovered.
 Because these objects are small and extremely distant, they are difficult to observe.
 The brightness of many of them is comparable to some of the faintest stars in the Milky Way and to some of the faint galaxies in the Hubble Deep Field.
 Although several groups of astronomers have searched the sky for KBOs and found many of them, they expect that perhaps a few dozen more 1000 kilometer size KBOs remain undiscovered.
 There may even be several Pluto-sized KBOs, too.
 In 2016, it was suggested that there may be a planet similar to Uranus and Neptune in the Kuiper Belt based on evidence from the motion of several unusual KBOs.
 This object is being referred to as "Planet 9" by the researchers who proposed its presence, but it has yet to be found if it does in fact exist.

-While the new definition of planet is firmly grounded in science, the names of classes of objects is really an issue of semantics.
+While the new definition of a planet is firmly grounded in science, the names of classes of objects is really an issue of semantics.
 The point I impress when I'm teaching about the Solar System is that Pluto is still as large and as massive as it was when it was discovered.
 It follows the same orbit, and all in all, it is identical to the object it was before it was demoted from planet status.
 I think the terminology of dwarf planet is unnecessary.
 Instead, I prefer to point out that Pluto was the first large KBO discovered, and rather than being an oddball of a planet, it is the prototype of the class of large KBOs.

 The story of the status of Pluto is likely to change, and I expect astronomers to continue to identify large KBOs.
 The story to date has been exciting, and I recommend investigating it much more deeply than we have here.